 Your phone is what you make of it, and one of the simplest ways to customize and add new goodies to it is by downloading apps.
-There's a metric ton of applications available for your Android handset, and installing new ones is a fairly simple process.
+Even if you have the best Android phone ever, it won't do much without the right applications.
+There's a metric ton of apps available for your Android handset, and installing new ones is a fairly simple process.
 Today, we're going to walk you through this step-by-step to ensure you know exactly how to find and download the latest apps to your device.

 - Open the Google Play Store on your phone.

 Find the app you want to download.

 How to discover new apps

 It's easy to download an app when you know exactly what you're looking for, but what about those times when you want to try something new but don't know exactly what you're looking for?

 On the main Apps page of the Play Store (the one it opens to by default), you'll see a horizontally-scrolling list below the search bar.
 This is a great tool for finding and discovering all sorts of apps that the Play Store has to offer, with it broken up into the following tabs: